 Students are under the direct supervision of the staff consultant as well as physical medicine and rehabilitation residents assigned to the service.
 There are no formal weekend duties or call.

-Students are assigned to the general outpatient practice on the 14th floor of the Mayo Building (Mayo 14), but also to the Spine Center, Musculoskeletal Clinic, Sports Medicine Center and Hand Clinic.
+During the outpatient time, students are assigned to the general outpatient practice on the 14th floor of the Mayo Building (Mayo 14), but may also be assigned to the Spine Center, Musculoskeletal Clinic, Sports Medicine Center or Hand Clinic.

 Physicians on Mayo 14 evaluate a broad spectrum of problems and conditions, including: